-Maggie MacPherson is a photojournalist based in Vancouver, B.C.
+Maggie MacPherson is a videographer, photojournalist, and drone pilot based in Vancouver, B.C.

 Latest from Maggie MacPherson

 Snow day play: Kids and parents make the best of the winter storm